 Now let’s take a closer look at the ingredients of the classic Caesar Salad and the salad-making process.
 The inseparable elements of the classic Caesar Salad are:

-Caesar dressing.
+- Caesar dressing.
 Chop together anchovy fillets, garlic and a pinch of salt.
 Use the side of your knife blade and smash the ingredients into paste, then scrape it to a bigger bowl.
 Whisk in egg yolks and lemon juice (you may also add Worcestershire sauce and mustard).
 Start adding olive oil drop by drop, whisk until the mix is thick and glossy.
-Add finely grated Parmesan cheese.
+Add finely grated Grana Padano D.O.P cheese.
 Season the dressing with freshly ground pepper, add more lemon juice, if desired.

 - Tip!
 You may also press the garlic into the mix, then the garlicy taste spreads more evenly in the dressing.
 If possible, choose a quality extra virgin olive oil, which gives the dressing the genuine taste and does not dominate over other ingredients.
 Should you not have olive oil, you may also use rapeseed oil in the recipe.